archlinux-downgrade/downgrade/README.md

                     pacman command to use, defaults to "pacman" --pacman-conf <file-path>
                     pacman configuration file, defaults to "/etc/pacman.conf"
-    --arch <architecture>
-                    target architecture, defaults to output of "uname -m" --ala-url <url>
+    --ala-url <url>
                     location of ALA server, defaults to "https://archive.archlinux.org" --ala-only      only use ALA server